jdreux/streamUR/README.md

 StreamUR
 ========

-A very capable asset manager for [node](http://nodejs.org).
-But also a lot more.
+StreamUR is a stream manipulation platform built on [node](http://nodejs.org).

+Streams can be conventional file/audio/video but also higher level streams such as twitter feeds.

+StreamUR provides filters to convert streams to different types, to combine several streams into one.

 ## Installation

     $ npm install streamur

-## Asset Manager
+## Example: An Asset Manager

-It is intuitive to use streamur as a powerful asset (javascript & css) manager, easily allowing to minify and gzip resources.
+A simple example to demonstrate what streamUR can do is to build a powerful asset manager, easily allowing to combine, minify and gzip javascript and css files for serving to the browser.

 Use the `streamur.stream` method to create new streams that map to your resources.